Sunday, September 29, 2024

 (Built in 1877)

-The portrait of the first Protestant military chief (Admiral Coligny) leans against books, and a class led by the historian mentioned above.
+The portrait of the first Protestant military chief (Admiral Coligny) appropriately leans against books, and a class led by the historian mentioned above.

 Photo by the mother of the little boy